YaqoobD/Credit-Card-Fraud-Detection/README.md

-# Credit-Card-Fraud-Detection-Rapidminer
+# Credit Card Fraud Detection using RapidMiner! 🕵️‍♂️💳

-## Introduction to the Data:
+## Introduction to the Data: 📊

 The data contains credit card transactions over a period of time, and the aim is to determine the fraudulent transactions so that the customers are not charged for items they did not purchase.

 The data has 227,846 transaction examples, including 394 fraudulent ones.